 The length from tip of breastbone to rear of thigh exceeds the height from withers to ground only slightly, resulting in a nearly square appearance.

 Not a giant dog, the ideal height of the Bullmastiff has remained generally the same over the years in most written standards.
 The weight, however, has been increased since the first Bullmastiffs were registered and is now also slightly greater for bitches than the current British standard permits.
 A premium is put on substance, within the limits of the standard, meaning muscle and bone rather than bulk and fat.
 This substance should never be at the expense of the required elements of power, endurance, agility, and activity mentioned under General Appearance.

-The standard gives its greatest emphasis to the section on the head for two reasons; because the head is composed of so many individual parts and because a good head identifies the dog as a Bullmastiff rather than a Bulldog, a Boxer or a small Mastiff.
+The Bullmastiff Breed Standard gives its greatest emphasis to the section on the head for two reasons; because the head is composed of so many individual parts and because a good head identifies the dog as a Bullmastiff rather than a Bulldog, a Boxer or a small Mastiff.